falcondb/MyNotes/Linux/KVM/KVM-APIs.md

   - KVM_GET_VCPU_EVENTS / KVM_SET_VCPU_EVENTS: Gets currently pending exceptions, interrupts, and NMIs as well as related states of the vcpu
   - KVM_SET_TSS_ADDR: defines the physical address of a three-page region in the guest physical address space
   - KVM_GET_MP_STATE / KVM_SET_MP_STATE: the vcpu's current "multiprocessing state"
   - KVM_IOEVENTFD: attaches or detaches an ioeventfd to a legal pio/mmio address.
-A guest write in the registered address will signal the provided event instead of triggering an exit.
+A guest write in the registered address will signal the provided event *instead of triggering an exit*.
 Bypass the hypervisor process and avoid context switch for performance reason.
+If `struct kvm_ioeventfd.datamatch` flag is set, the event will be signaled only if the written value to the registered address is equal to datamatch.
+  - KVM_IRQFD: Allows setting an eventfd to directly trigger a guest interrupt. kvm_irqfd.fd specifies the file descriptor to use as the eventfd and kvm_irqfd.gsi specifies the irqchip pin toggled by this event.
+When an event is triggered on the eventfd, an interrupt is injected into the guest using the specified gsi pin.

 ### `kvm_run` structure
 Definition in [source code](https://elixir.bootlin.com/linux/v4.20.17/source/include/uapi/linux/kvm.h#L248)